 Floating storage works well in a small bathroom – it might not make the most of all of the vertical space, but makes the floorspace feel less enclosed.
 Where you can, include storage with the sanitary ware, such as a vanity under the basin, or a cabinet over the toilet.
 You can even replace your bath panel with cupboard doors; there isn't much space under a bath but you can always squeeze in spare bottles of shampoo or boxes of toothpaste.

-See our favourite storage ideas for small bathrooms.
+See more of our favourite storage ideas for small bathrooms.

 How to decorate your small bathroom